-Action Point Guidance Note CIRT Action Personnel Involved Done Who by Time Comment Ensure continuing support for needs of pupils, staff and relatives of those involved in the incident is planned A member of CIRT is identified as having responsibility for ensuring continuing support.
-Your Education Adviser may have mobilised help from a variety of agencies able to offer support and counselling to those immediately affected: Educational psychologists Experienced counsellors Social Workers Child protection staff Emergency Planning team Action Locality teams Property, Press and PR Health and Safety You need to discuss likely continuing needs with relevant professional staff.
+Action Point Guidance Note CIRT Action Personnel Involved Done Who by Time Comment 1.
+Ensure continuing support for needs A member of CIRT is identified as having responsibility for ensuring continuing support. • Your Education Adviser may have mobilised help from a variety of agencies able to offer support and counselling to those immediately affected: Educational psychologists Experienced counsellors Social Workers Child protection staff Emergency Planning team Locality teams Property, Press and PR Health and Safety You need to discuss likely continuing needs with relevant professional staff.
 Local religious communities may be able to contribute or take a lead in providing a longer-term focus for support.
 You may want to make a detailed plan of who can offer types of support and for how long this can be continued.
 Provide a focus for expressions of sympathy if appropriate.
 You may wish to place a table in the foyer or a vase of flowers, with a book for tributes/condolences.
 Sufficient space for items of remembrance may be helpful - the public and the school community may wish to place flowers or other tributes which can block fire exits or emergency service access points if not managed.
 It may be more appropriate to negotiate a location away from school, i.e. church or public building.
 In your statements to the press and letters to the wider school community, you should indicate when you expect to be able to give